Join the Facebook Wellness and Relationship Group and Get Valuable Live Sessions and Tips with Nicola Beer

 Close your eyes, sit in silence, and ask yourself is there a message in this, is this a wake up call for change, what is the best right action for me to take next.
 If you struggle with this then do get in touch and I can guide you through it in the free 15-minute call here.

 This article was written if your husband or wife has hit you for the first time and every situation is different.
 You have to go with what you feel inside I can only guide you or them to heal after the hitting incident and repair a marriage, but you have to decide if you want that.
 If there is repeated physical abuse where domestic violence is happening regularly no one deserves this and there is no excuse.
 Get support to help you whether you seek a relationship specialist, domestic violence support group or police.
 If you are scared for your life ACT immediately and consider some after physical abuse support also.

 Whilst the people I have helped recently have been women I have also done couple counselling and individual counselling with men who have been beaten up by their wives or emotionally abused too.
 So want to make it clear it’s not always men.

 Thanks for reading, as I mentioned I am so sorry we are meeting online in these circumstances, do take advantage of a chat with me if you would like to and I can help in any way that I can.
 Email me at email@example.com

 P.S Here is the marriage online course voted best marriage / relationship online courses if you want to take action today https://nicolabeer.clickfunnels.com/empowered-love-sales-page19615178

-Nicola Beer is an Individual and Couples Counselor in Dubai & Online – Online Couples or Individual Counselling can be supportive in the areas of depression, anger management, physical, emotional and physical abuse, bereavement & grief recovery as well as eating disorder and obesity help.
+Nicola Beer is an Individual and Couples Counselor and Life coach in Dubai & Online – Online Couples or Individual Counselling can be supportive in the areas of depression, anger management, physical, emotional and physical abuse, bereavement & grief recovery as well as eating disorder and obesity help.